andrewanggoh/instagram-account-engagement-analysis/README.md

 ## Project Background

 AO Snack, a healthy snack brand, uses Instagram to build brand awareness and engage with its audience.
-I'm taking a role as a Data Analyst to extract insights and provide recommendations to the social media and marketing teams to drive higher engagement on the Instagram account.
+I'm taking a role as a data analyst to extract insights and provide recommendations to the social media and marketing teams to drive higher engagement on the Instagram account.

 Note: